apache/sdap-ingester/collection_manager/README.md

 > **Tip:** An easy way to determine which variables go under `dimensionNames` and which ones go under `slices` is that the variables
 > on which the primary variable is dependent should be listed under `slices`, and the variables on which _those_ variables are dependent
 > (which could be themselves, as in the case of the first collection in the above example) should be the values of the properties under
 > `dimensionNames`.
-The excepction to this is that the primary variable is always listed under `dimensionNames.variable`.
+The excepction to this is that `dimensionNames.variable` should always be the name of the primary variable.

 ## Running the tests
 From `incubator-sdap-ingester/`, run: